tombousso/sJava/README.md

 And finally to run `doubledispatch`:

 	> ./gradlew run_doubledispatch
-	0 string1
+	Visitor1 received a String: a
-	1 string1
+	Visitor1 received a String: b
-	2 integer1
+	Visitor1 received an Integer: 1
-	3 integer1
+	Visitor1 received an Integer: 2

-	0 string2
+	Visitor2 received a String: a
-	1 string2
+	Visitor2 received a String: b
-	2 integer2
+	Visitor2 received an Integer: 1
-	3 integer2
+	Visitor2 received an Integer: 2

-If you have a look at `examples/doubledispatch.sjava` you will notice that it uses several macros, including `println` and `forEachI` ("`I`" suffix means the user wants to define an index variable).
+If you have a look at `examples/doubledispatch.sjava` you will notice that it uses several macros, including `println` and `forEach`.
-The most interesting macro is called on line 24, `doubleDispatch`.
+The most interesting macro is called on line 28, `doubleDispatch`.
 This macro roughly expands to:

 	(cond
 		((instance? o String)
-			(this:visit i (as String o))
+			(this:visit (as String o))
 		)
 		((instance? o Integer)
-			(this:visit i (as Integer o))
+			(this:visit (as Integer o))
 		)
 	)